Azure/azure-functions-templates/Functions.Templates/Templates/FunctionApp-Python-Preview/getting_started.md

 ## Notes

-- Mix and match of Functions written in the previous programming model and the new programming model in the same Function App will not be supported.
+- Mix and match of Functions written in the V1 programming model and the V2 programming model in the same Function App will not be supported.
 - At this time, the main functions file must be named `function_app.py`.

 To learn more about the new programming model for Azure Functions in Python, see the [Azure Functions Python developer guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=asgi%2Capplication-level).